Open-Systems-Pharmacology/docs/part-5/default-display-base-units.md

 # Shared Tools - Default, Display and Base Units

 The modeling tools PK-Sim® and MoBi® deal with a variety of physical quantities.
 Each quantity is related to a physical dimension.
-This dimension is displayed in a display unit, the preferred diplay unit is called default unit.
+This dimension is displayed in a display unit, the preferred display unit is called default unit.

 Display units can be chosen for a dimension in a project and for a user.
 In addition, a default display unit for each dimension can be defined.